mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

   - [ ] To see the logs, source the environment variable file `example_echo_server/echo_env.sh`
 	before running test, and run `logs.sh` afterwards.
 You may modify the content of the environment variable file to turn on/off logging for different modules.
 	After finishing test and logging, you may run `stop.sh` to clear up.

+Extend the client and server to support addition: the client sends two numbers to the server and server responds with the sum:
+ - [ ] Add the request and response struct to echo.proto and
+ compile them using compile-proto.sh.
+ - [ ] Add the handler to echosrv.go and run `build.sh` to build server
+ - [ ] Write a new test function that tests the new RPC

+You can use `echo_env.sh` to set SIGMADEBUG.

 ### Optional exercises for RPC server
   - [ ] Try to modify the echo server so that it caches results by connecting to